 Hampden-Sydney College welcomes students of all faiths and cultures.
 Its mission is to help you discern your calling and reflect on the man you want to become.

 Hampden-Sydney seeks to provide all members of the College community with access to the latest innovations in information technology.
-The John B. Fuqua Computing Center, located in the basement of John's Auditorium, houses a lab with more than twenty PCs, scanning and printing facilities, and a data center used to manage College information.
+The John B. Fuqua Computing Center, located on the ground-level of Bortz Library, houses a computer lab, scanning and printing facilities, and a data center used to manage College information.

 Inclusion and Intercultural Affairs